awslabs/data-on-eks/website/docs/gen-ai/inference/StableDiffusion.md

 ## Deploying the Gradio WebUI App
 Discover how to create a user-friendly chat interface using [Gradio](https://www.gradio.app/) that integrates seamlessly with deployed models.

-Let's deploy Gradio app as a docker container to interact with the Stable Diffusion XL model deployed using RayServe.
+Let's move forward with setting up the Gradio app as a Kubernetes deployment, utilizing a Docker container.
+This setup will enable interaction with the Stable Diffusion XL model, which is deployed using RayServe.

 :::info